Skip to content

 Tip

-For other simple commands, you can take a look at this cheat sheet or take a full tutorial.
-Memorizing commands will come slowly over time, so keep this cheat-sheet handy.
-We highly recommend that you spend 30 minutes going through these links once you finish this tutorial.
+For more basic commands, refer to this cheat sheet or take a comprehensive tutorial.
+Remembering commands will come gradually, so keep this cheat-sheet handy.
+We strongly suggest that you spend 30 minutes going through these links after completing this tutorial.

-Obviously, the tricky part with the command-line is knowing what to type.
-Fortunately, however, most programs have a single command that forms the base of more complex commands.
+The challenging part with the command-line is knowing what to type.
+However, most programs have a single command that forms the base of more complex commands.
 For anaconda, the command is conda.
-If you aren't sure what it does or how to use it, you just add --help to it.
+If you're unsure about its function or usage, simply add --help to it.
 Type in the command conda --help and you'll see an output like this:

 conda --help